CPTS-322-CampusSafe/CPTS-322-Project-Repo/README.md

 Run `npm test` to run all front end test cases.

-Run `pytest` to run all the back end test cases.
+Run `python manage.py test` to run all the back end test cases.